NVIDIA/rtx_compute_samples/README.md

 This sample reads a simple obj file to create a geometry.
 It then creates a list of particles with positions inside or around the geomtery and random velocity values.
 Using particle positions as the center of a ray and direction along the velocity, rays are then shot with infinite length.
 If a ray hits some geometry, then the distance between the position of the particle and geometry is recorded.

+# optixPolygonVisibility #
+ **Doing Visibility Test around a Point of Interest in 2D space**

+ This sample create N random triangles in 2D plane between a user provided min and max value.
+After that it raises the 2D polygons to 3D by adding a small delta in Z dimension.
+This is required to build Optix BVH.
+Hence each edge of a triangle in 2D gets converted to 2 triangles in 3D.
+The program then randomly selects M center point in the above 2D plane and fires 360 rays per each sample point i.e., 1 degree sampling.
+If a ray hits some geometry the distance between the ray origin and the hit point is store.
+The user can modify the code to do other calculation upon hits.
+This program can be extended to do polygon visibility test in 3D as well.

 # Building

 Use CMake (>=3.5) for building.